dl-n-lb/common_cxx/README.md

 ## TODO:
-- Add tests
+- Add tests (IN PROGRESS)
-- Build system for tests
-- Write the LA
+- Write the LA (IN PROGRESS)
 - Write the Vk wrapper
-- Write docs for all of the above + cmd parser
+- Write docs for above